The snake charmer’s deadly secret

 I have been living in Germany since my late teens, studied philosophy here in Hamburg, and became a science journalist working for German TV.
 In this capacity, and because I still had connections to India, I visited the country quite often.
 And there were many encounters with snake charmers.

-Well, one of the things that was of great interest to me was how this snake charmer avoided getting bitten, and what he did if he had an accident.
-I offered him a lot of money if he revealed his secret, which he gladly did: “This root, you chew it and it will make you vomit, and that removes all the poison from your body.
+Well, one of the things that was of great interest to me was what this snake did if he was bitten, by a fully venomous snake.
+I offered him a lot of money if he revealed his secret, which he gladly did: “This root — you chew it and it will make you vomit, and that removes all the poison from your body.
 Just ten rupees for it.”
-I told him that was nonsense and assured him that I was not stupid.
+I told him that was complete nonsense and assured him that I was not stupid.
 “Okay, the secret is this snake stone.
 You place it on the bite and it will suck out the poison.
 Stick out your tongue and I will show you.”
 I dutifully did and he placed the snake stone on it.
 It stuck to my tongue and I had to pry it off.

 I used all my powers of persuasion, and a fair amount of cash, to try to find out the snake charmer’s secret.
 It went over multiple encounters.
 But all I got was tall tales and magic potions.
 In the end I had to come to the conclusion that his secret simply lay in not getting bitten!
 He was not a young man, and in fact worked with a brother who was considerably older.
 I believe these snake charmers have absolutely no defense against snake venom.
 They are simply very good at handling reptiles.